In our firm, we believe our health is the most important thing in your case.

 These visits to the doctor are very important to your Worker’s Compensation case.
 In fact, what the doctor says may determine whether you can continue to seek treatment and if you are entitled to income benefits.
 Therefore, it is very important that you are prepared to see the treating doctor and make the most out of your appointment.

-If you have any questions regarding your worker’s compensation case, feel free to call the Ramos Law firm for your free consultation.
+If you have any questions regarding your worker’s compensation case, feel free to call Ramos & Law for your free consultation.